jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

 ### 2-4.
 Local Control
 #### 2-4-1.
 Duties
 1. Local East (LE) is responsible for runway 18L/36R.
 Local West (LW) is responsible for runway 18R/36L.
-1. LE and LW shall assign headings to departing aircraft in accordance with Appendix 1.
+1. LE and LW shall assign headings to departing aircraft in accordance with [Appendix 1](#a-1-standard-departure-headings).
-1. Tower airspace is depicted in Appendix 2.
+1. Tower airspace is depicted in [Appendix 2](#a-2-airspace-maps).
 1. Local control may change the landing runway assignment of any aircraft without coordination if the change does not affect the Finals sequence.
-1. Except for cross complex and ODO departures, local control shall have automatic releases on all departures, so long as the aircraft is on a standard heading in accordance with appendix 1.
+1. Except for cross complex and ODO departures, local control shall have automatic releases on all departures, so long as the aircraft is on a standard heading in accordance with [Appendix 1](#a-1-standard-departure-headings).
 1. Local shall radar identify all departures, initiate a STARS track, and execute an automated radar handoff to the appropriate controller prior to communications transfer.
 It is the TRACON’s responsibility to inform the aircraft that they are “Radar Contact.”
 1. Local Control must use the STARS “Quick Look” function in order to view arrival information for all aircraft.

 #### 2-4-2.
 Missed Approach Instructions
-In the event of an unplanned go-around/missed approach and after establishing standard separation, local control shall issue the headings Appendix 1 and an altitude of 4000 feet MSL and then coordinate with Final Radar.
+In the event of an unplanned go-around/missed approach and after establishing standard separation, local control shall issue the headings [Appendix 1](#a-1-standard-departure-headings) and an altitude of 4000 feet MSL and then coordinate with Final Radar.

 #### 2-4-3.
 Cross Complex Departures
 1. Definition: